nf-core/viralrecon/docs/output.md

 This document describes the output produced by the pipeline.
 Most of the plots are taken from the MultiQC report, which summarises results at the end of the pipeline.

-The directories listed below will be created in the output directory after the pipeline has finished.
+The directories listed below will be created in the results directory after the pipeline has finished.
 All paths are relative to the top-level results directory.

 ## Pipeline overview